 If spinal stenosis affects your lower spine, you might experience:

 If you have any of these symptoms, it’s a good idea to seek medical treatment before symptoms get worse.

 Your comprehensive treatment and pain management plan depends on the location of your stenosis and the severity of your symptoms.
 Your doctors at Boston PainCare work together as a team to help alleviate pain and improve function long term.
 Your spinal stenosis treatment plan may include:

 Your pain management specialist takes a conservative approach at first, recommending noninvasive therapies and non-addictive medications.
 The goal of treatment is to reduce your pain and help you find positive ways to cope with it.
 Physical therapies can help you gain strength and mobility, so you’re better able to accomplish daily tasks without dependency on pain medications.

-To learn more about treatment options for spinal stenosis, and to improve your overall health and well-being, call one of the Boston PainCare offices, or use the online booking tool.
+To learn more about treatment options for spinal stenosis, and to improve your overall health and well-being, call our office today.